Diabloxx/Guttakrutt/README.md

 Key points:
 - **Never commit API keys** or sensitive credentials to the repository
 - Use the provided `.env.example` file as a template for your local setup
+- If needed, create a `token.json` file using the `token.json.example` template
 - Keep `token.json` and other credential files in your `.gitignore`
 - For testing, use your own WoW API keys from Battle.net, WarcraftLogs, and Raider.IO
 - Regularly rotate credentials and monitor access logs